baby nursery room changing table

 Do stick to essentials

 Keep the nursery room simple — Items baby needs and items you need for feeding/changing baby.
 This means no extra gadgets and especially no computers or TVs if you can help it (our electronics emit a bit of radiation that newborns just don’t need).
 Be sure to have a soothing music player/toy, a chair for feeding or rocking, and enough space for all the diapers and clothes.
+The layout of the baby’s space should be open enough for you to easily move in and out of the space — a functional and organized layout.

 Have some do’s and don’ts to add to the list?
 Please share them in the comments below!